Giant shield slides into place over Chernobyl's damaged reactor

 Construction of the NSC is expected to be finished in late 2017 when the shield is fully sealed.

-The project cost some $1.7 billion and has been funded by contributions from more than 40 countries and organizations through the Chernobyl Shelter Fund -- the largest international collaboration on nuclear safety to date, according to EBRD.
+The project costs some $1.7 billion and has been funded by contributions from more than 40 countries and organizations through the Chernobyl Shelter Fund -- the largest international collaboration on nuclear safety to date, according to EBRD.

 A consortium of two French construction firms, called Novarka, started building the shield in 2010.
 Its project director, Nicolas Caille, said the NSC will ensure "optimal safety conditions" for the Ukrainian people over the next century, calling the endeavor a "one-of-a-kind technological challenge."